radius-project/docs/docs/content/getting-started/quickstarts/aws-quickstart/index.md

 ## Prerequisites

 - Make sure you have an [AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account) and an [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html)
     - [Create an IAM AWS access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) and copy the AWS Access Key ID and the AWS Secret Access Key to a secure location for use later.
-You could also use a pre-existing Access Key if you have already created one.
+If you have already created an Access Key pair, you can use that instead.
 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 - [eksctl CLI](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html)